Color: A Better Outdoor Bird and Bug Repellent

 Colors like green and blue won't register as vividly when seen in the UV spectrum, deterring bugs away from these colored objects.

-Mosquitos are a special kind of problem, so they get their own category apart from regular, friendly bugs.
+Mosquitoes are a special kind of problem, so they get their own category apart from regular, friendly bugs.